The Pizza Bianca Romana recipe to replicate at home the greasy delight that accompanied you through the discovery of the eternal city.

-Usually, when you make pizza bianca at home, the result is far, far away from that oily, delicious and crunchy slice of white pizza you savor – wrapped in brown paper that hardly holds the grease – while walking through the narrow streets of Rome.
+Usually, when you make Pizza Bianca at home, the result is far, far away from that oily, delicious, and crunchy slice of white pizza you savor – wrapped in brown paper that hardly holds the grease – while walking through the narrow streets of Rome.

-I put together chef Bonci’s techniques, tips around the web and on my cooking books, and some common sense.
+I put together Chef Bonci’s techniques, tips around the web and in my cooking books, and some common sense.
 My pizza Bianca Romana recipe is superb!

-- 500 gr (17.6 oz) of Manitoba flour or very strong canadian wholemeal flour
+- 17.6 oz Manitoba flour or very strong Canadian wholemeal flour 500 gr

 - 1 tablespoon of extra-virgin olive oil + something more for the bowl and the pizza surface